dotnet/arcade/src/Microsoft.DotNet.CMake.Sdk/README.md

 Here are a list of common MSBuild items that this SDK consumes:

-- CMakeLists
-  - The root CMakeLists.txt of the native build.
 - CMakeDefines
   - Any defines passed directly to CMake via `-D`.
 - CMakeArguments